anttijuu/sql-inject/README-EN.md

 # SQL injection

-When learning database programming, there are things that **you must not** do.
+When learning database programming, there are things that **you must not** do and instead, do the **correct** thing.

-One of those is to avoid [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
-That is the main point of this simple example repository, implemented in Java/JDBC, using SQLite as the database.
-Another thing demonstrated here is how to save passwords salted and encrypted.
+One of things is to avoid is to enable [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) attacks.
+That is the main point of this simple example repository, implemented in Java/JDBC.
+Another thing demonstrated here is how to save passwords unencrypted, and on the other hand, saving them salted and encrypted -- which you *should* do.

 ![Bobby tables](xkcd.png)